ErpNetDocs/tech/modules/logistics/inventory/lots/index.md

 - Blocked for party - non-null when the warehouse lot is blocked specifically for some party.
 - Blocked for document - if non-null, contains the document for which the lot is blocked.
 - License No - the license number for this lot.
 Null when license number is N/A or unknown.
 - Purchase lot number - identification of the purchase lost with which the products from this store lot are received.
-E.g. the document number of the Receiving order.
+E.g. the document number of the receiving order.
 - Description;
 - Expiry date;
 - Receipt date - the date of the first receipt of products in this lot.